Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Januari 2025 03.26.18 UTC
+- WIB: Jumat, 10 Januari 2025 04.23.07 UTC
-- WITA: Jumat, 10 Januari 2025 04.26.18 UTC
+- WITA: Jumat, 10 Januari 2025 05.23.07 UTC
-- WIT: Jumat, 10 Januari 2025 05.26.18 UTC
+- WIT: Jumat, 10 Januari 2025 06.23.07 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: funny
+Kategori: success